DouglasTanno/tag-annotation/README.md

-2. Stacking Generalization
+2. Stacking Generalization:

 Stacking generalization consists of a two-stage execution, using a SVM Classifier to generate the tag classification predictions.
 This step consists of using the "kea" function and the "threshold_binarization.rb" Ruby script from Marsyas, also specified by ACM Multimedia 2009's paper.

-2.1.
-First Stage
+2.1 First Stage:
 The .arff files generated in the previous steps are used as input.
 In the first command specified below stage1_affinities.txt file will be generated.
 This file contains the predicted tag affinities of each song for all the tags in the test.txt.
 The second command consists in generating the file stage1_predictions.txt, a predicted tag binary relevance file, through the execution of the threshold_binarization.rb script.